Home » Polysubstance Abuse New Hampshire

-Polysubstance abuse involves misusing two or more different substances.
+Polysubstance New Hampshire abuse involves misusing two or more different substances.
 Use can include various combinations of legal and illegal drugs.
 Drugs mixed can be anything from over-the-counter medicine to illicit substances like cocaine.
 Even if a drug is prescribed, it can be abused when used differently than a doctor instructed.

 In America, 32.6% of drug overdose deaths involve opioids and stimulants.
 Polysubstance abuse can affect anyone, but certain groups could have a higher risk.
 This includes young adults, those with co-occurring disorders, and those in social circles who normalize drug use.